Beef Stroganoff Pasta Bake

 • Mushrooms – I used chestnut (crimini) mushrooms but button mushrooms are also fine.

-• Porcini powder – optional but it adds so much flavour so if you find some stir 1-2 teaspoons into the stock
+• Porcini powder – optional but it adds so much flavor so if you find some stir 1-2 teaspoons into the stock

 • Beef stock (try a rich beef stockpot from Knorr)